ihamdi/Dogs-vs-Cats-Classification/README.md

 ### Background:
-This was created purely to learn the inner workings of Python and Pytorch, therefore only the training data is utilized.
+This was done purely for learning purposes and to get more familiar with Pytorch, therefore only the training data is used and no submission is made to the competition.

 ---